Kruzntat/OpenRA_For_TAKX/README.md

 OpenRA is set for localhost CoT messaging.
 Open TAKX or WinTAKX and you will automactically see CoT Data populate TAK.

-Note: TAKX was tested for this project, WinTAK may show different results.
+Note: TAKX was tested for this project, WinTAK and ATAK may show different results.

 ## Play